jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on May 16 is: 2468.0
+>The average increase in reported cases for the seven days ending on May 23 is: 2486.0
 >
->The last time cases per day were this high was Feb 12 2022: 93 days prior.
+>The last time cases per day were this high was May 22 2022: 1 day prior.
 >
->The seven day average then was: 2631 cases.
+>The seven day average then was: 2562 cases.

 >
->The last time cases per day was lower than this was May 15 2022: 1 day prior.
+>The last time cases per day was lower than this was May 12 2022: 11 days prior.
 >
->The seven day average then was: 2449 cases.
+>The seven day average then was: 2423 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Apr 25 2022.
+>The lowest 7 day average reported cases per day in the last three weeks was on May 02 2022.
 >
 >This was 21 days prior.
-The average was 1178 cases per day.
+The average was 1513 cases per day.
 >
->The 7 day average case rate on May 16 is an increase of 109.5 percent with respect to that minimum.
+>The 7 day average case rate on May 23 is an increase of 64.3 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on May 16 is: 48
+>The average increase in hospitalizations per day for the seven days ending on May 23 is: 57
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Apr 28 2022.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on May 02 2022.
 >
->This was 18 days prior.
-The average was 28 hospitalizations per day.
+>This was 21 days prior.
+The average was 33 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 71.4 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 72.7 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)